sonu927/TODOapp/README.md

 # TODOapp

-This is a Web Application made with help of javaScript.
+This is a Web Application made with help of javaScript , EJS , and NodeJS for backend.
+Used mongoDB for database.

 In this i have connected the application to database with the help of MongoDB,mongoose.
 Fuctions:-